 Let’s start with the basic information that you want to know as a coach.
 I started with these basic 10 questions:

-Then using the Questionnaire’s function in TeamBuildr, you build your Ready to Work Questionnaire to be included on your workouts.
-I then add the questionnaire when I program my workouts either at the beginning or after the workout session.
+Then using TeamBuildr's Questionnaire function, you build your Ready to Work Questionnaire to be included on your workouts.
+Next, I add the questionnaire when I program my workouts either at the beginning or after the workout session.
 Athletes answer the questionnaire using their smartphones, but you also have the option of allowing them to use a tablet in the weight room.

 In my case, the questionnaire is the first thing list on their workout.
 They complete this before they start the days work.
 The beautiful thing about this function when using the number range (Eg: 1-5) and a numeric value is that TeamBuildr's Sports Science function will total all the responses for each individual athlete and give them a total.
 The max for this 10-question Ready to Work Assessment questionnaire would be 50.
 I have several large groups of athletes so we have established a cut line of 25.
 If your score is 25 or less, then they need to come see me.
 Obviously if we are 25 or less then something is hindering this athlete and their readiness to work.

 From there we will make some adjustment to their workout and perhaps have them opt out and substitute other movements or exercises (another great function on TeamBuildr) on the workout based upon their responses.
 I also have established that if you answer any of the questions with a 0 or 1 then I need to see the athlete to address that individual need.